Support Channels and Scope of Support

 A live Chat can be initiated anytime from the Support page of the User Portal, by clicking Start live chat.

 The contact phone number for Support can be located on the Support page of the User Portal.

-Phone support is available for all plans excluding Startup.
+Phone support is available for all plans excluding Lite and Startup.

 A direct link to tickets can be found here:

 The ticketing system uses a separate login from the User Portal account.
 If you cannot login to the ticketing system, resetting your ticket system password will not impact your User Portal login credentials.
 To reset your WP Engine ticket login, click here.

 Tickets can be created by Support staff for escalated issues through phone or chat, or initiated by users on Premium Plus plans.
 Additional email addresses can be added to a ticket (CCd) for visibility on tickets, if requested.
 CCd email addresses will have access to the entire previous ticket chain and any additional responses.

 Please be aware, due to automatic queueing of tickets based on age, replying to a ticket several times in a row could inadvertently delay Support response time.
 We do our best to respond to all requests in a timely manner and provide updates as often as possible.